OnTech & Google Nest

 -

-Adding a filtering option for products
+Added a filtering option for products

-Adjusting the page hierarchy to better fit the user's areas of importance
+Adjusted the page hierarchy to better fit the user's areas of importance

 ELEVATING BRAND AWARENESS & USER TRUST